learningproof/websitev2/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 As with any family tree (of language, of humans, or of technologies) there has been some serious drift over the years, and specialization, and adaption to different environments.
 And like languages, technologies can also drift into mutual incomprehensibility after enough drift and specialization: dialects becoming languages, translators become necessary, and thus dictionaries and reference grammars becoming necessary for scaling them up.

-If the reader will indulge my taxonomic impulses, I'd like to sketch out one possible map of the territory, for organizing backlogs and futures and community governances and whatnot.
+I'd like to sketch out one possible map of the territory, for organizing backlogs and futures and community governances and whatnot.

 _I'll do my best to keep it funny and goofy, but this is basically a longform report-out of months of research and conversations and dredging github threads to tease out the shape of interop pasts and futures, so forgive the passionate verbosity._

 ## From Principles to Systems Made Up of Components

-The broadest and currently-canonical definition of "what IPFS is" can be found in Robin Berjon's "IPFS Principles" document, which defines the particular IPFS flavor of Postel's Law by which arbitrary data is broken up into 1 or more content identifiers and passed around a system between storage providers and consumers.
+The broadest and currently-canonical definition of "what IPFS is" can be found in Robin Berjon's "[IPFS Principles](https://github.com/learningproof/websitev2/blob/main/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md)" document, which defines the particular IPFS flavor of Postel's Law by which arbitrary data is broken up into 1 or more content identifiers and passed around a system between storage providers and consumers.
 This first-principles approach emphasizes the ambient verifiability, and rightly so--it's quite the game-changer!
 Berjon extracts from the atom of the Content Identifier (hereafter CID) a [micro-specification](https://specs.ipfs.tech/architecture/principles/#ipfs-implementation-requirements) for determining (in the style of an IETF RFC) what the minimal requirements are for an IPFS system.